Extended Thinking: How Claude Reasons Through Complex Problems#

 Executive Summary#

 Extended thinking gives Claude additional tokens to reason before responding.
-On Opus 4.6 and Sonnet 4.6, thinking is adaptive: Claude decides how much to think based on task complexity.
-Thinking tokens are billed as output tokens ($25/MTok on Opus 4.6), making thinking depth the second-biggest cost lever after model selection.
-On Opus 4.6, effort levels (low/medium/high/max) control how much Claude thinks; Sonnet 4.6 supports low/medium/high effort.
+On Opus 4.6, 4.7, and 4.8 and Sonnet 4.6, thinking is adaptive: Claude decides how much to think based on task complexity.
+Thinking tokens are billed as output tokens ($25/MTok on the Opus tier), making thinking depth the second-biggest cost lever after model selection.
+Effort levels control how deeply Claude thinks: Opus 4.6 supports low/medium/high/max, Opus 4.7 and 4.8 add xhigh, and Sonnet 4.6 supports low/medium/high.

 AspectDetails